Network Preference Dynamics using Lattice Theory: Introduction

-While preference relations representable by utility functions (which is in itself a strong assumption since even complete preferences can be unrepresentable \cite{Beardon2002}) come with a slew of analytical techniques and computational algorithms, e.g.~a Nash equilibrium, raw preference relations have no such exploitable analytical structure.
+In their traditional use in economics and social science, preferences are commonly associated with subjective taste.
+Here, we take the liberty to extend the notion of preference to arbitrary decision-making contexts, ranging from reinforcement learning (RL)\cite{natarajan2005} to games \cite{roughgarden2010} to language models \cite{ziegler2019}.
+Formally, a \emph{preference relation} is a relative ordering on a set of \emph{alternatives} (i.e.~possible choices or options).
+While preference relations represented by utility functions \footnote{A preference relation $\prefers$ is representable by a utility function $u$ if $u(a) \geq u(b)$ if and only if $a \prefers b$.} (which is in itself a strong assumption since even complete preferences can be unrepresentable \cite{Beardon2002}) come with a slew of analytical techniques and computational algorithms, e.g.~a Nash equilibrium, raw preference relations have no such exploitable analytical structure.
 To analyze raw preference relations, in this paper we resort to algebraic techniques, rather than analytic, posing a new set of challenges.
 However, our primary motivation for avoiding utility theory is that time-variant utility functions cannot capture preference formation since cardinal or ordinal utilities necessarily compare every alternative.
-Moreover, the distinction between indifference and indecisiveness, i.e.,~the agent has not made up its mind or faced a choice \cite{eliaz2006}, is captured by incomplete preference relations and not utilitiy functions, although extended preferences are another approach here \cite{harsanyi1955}.
-We propose an entirely new methodology that relies on imposing an information order on preference relations (Section \ref{sec:lattices}) to reason about incomplete preferences which, also, is capable of modeling preference change (Section \ref{sec:dynamics}).
+Moreover, the distinction between indifference and indecisiveness, i.e.,~the agent has not made up its mind or faced a choice \cite{eliaz2006}, is captured by incomplete preference relations and not utility functions, although extended preferences are another approach here \cite{harsanyi1955}.